 Any serious analysis of the system must conclude that it's both.
 Perhaps a more mature area of study could aim to answer this question empirically.
-Barberá et al. (2019), for example, analyze the relative agenda-setting power of US legislators and their constituents, finding that legislators tend to follow rather than to lead.
-And Wlezien (2023) finds that public opinion tends to predict news coverage more than the opposite relationship.
-We have much more robust methods, theories, and models for understanding the legacy news media (in the form of newspapers and television) and for understanding Twitter politics than we do for YouTube politics, so it seems reasonable to attempt to answer these questions about relative importance of supply and demand in those media domains.
+Barberá et al. (2019), for example, analyze the relative agenda setting power of US legislators and their constituents, finding that legislators tend to follow rather than to lead.
+And Wlezien (2023) find that public opinion tends to predict news coverage more than the opposite relationship.
+We have much more robust methods, theories and models for understanding the legacy news media (in the form of newspapers and television) and for understanding Twitter politics than we do for YouTube politics, so it seems reasonable to attempt to answer these questions in those media domain.

 I do not think, however, that these questions can ever be answered conclusively.
-We could find that for a given point in time and population of channels, 75 percent of the variance in what is talked about on

-YouTube is driven by audience demand and 25 percent by producer preferences.
+We could find, for example, that for a given point in time and population of channels, that 75% of the variance in what is talked about on YouTube is driven by audience demand and 25% by producer preferences.
 Accepting the premise of the diagram, these numbers are intrinsically conditioned by both the larger sociotechnical context and by the specific affordances of the YouTube platform.
 Without a detailed and indeed quantified understanding of these other factors, we cannot plausibly hope to generalize these numbers to either other platforms or to an uncertain future.
-For this reason, I do not believe that careful causal estimation of a single or pair of effects is an efficient use of our scarce resources: The resulting knowledge is too expensive and too low in temporal validity (Munger, 2019).
+For this reason, I do not believe that careful causal estimation of a single or pair of effects is an efficient use of our scarce resources: the resulting knowledge is too expensive and too low in temporal validity (Munger, 2019b).

-By spending so much of the academic agenda on the $Elite \rightarrow Mass$ direction of media influence, we are not telling other academics, students, and policymakers what to think - but we are telling them what to think about.
-The quantitative exercises in Barberá et al. (2019) and Wlezien (2023) are thus immensely valuable not because of the specific point estimates they generate but for emphasizing the existence of the $Mass \rightarrow Elite$ direction of influence at all.
+By spending so much of the academic agenda on the Elite - > Mass direction of media influence, we are not telling other academics, students and policymakers what to think - but we are telling them what to think about.
+The quantitative exercises in Barberá et al. (2019) and Wlezien (2023) are thus immensely valuable not because of the specific point estimates they generate but for emphasizing the Mass - > Elite direction of influence at all.

-My hope is that the theoretical, historical, and qualitative evidence I provide in the following section will convince the reader that this is indeed an important relationship.
-Although I am intentionally agnostic about the relative effect of supply and demand within the YouTube System, it is safe to say that the effect of the Supply System on YouTube is greater than the effect of YouTube on the Demand System.
-The only path for the latter influence to take is when consumers view YouTube videos and change their beliefs and preferences - beliefs and preferences which are also affected by countless other phenomena in the social and political world.

-The central substantive contribution is not a novel idea but rather the reinforcement of a very old one, summarized in what I hope will be a resonant metaphor: YouTubers are not "Creators" but Creations.
+My hope is that the theoretical, historical and qualitative evidence I provide in the following section will convince the reader that this is indeed an important relationship.
+Although I am intentionally agnostic about the relative effect of supply and demand within the YouTube System, it is safe to say that the effect of the Supply System on the YouTube System is greater than the effect of the YouTube System on the Demand System.
+The only path for the latter influence to take is when consumers view YouTube videos and change their beliefs and preferences-beliefs and preferences which are also affected by countless other phenomena in the social and political world.
+The central substantive contribution of this book is not a novel idea but rather the reinforcement of a very old one, summarized in what I hope will be a resonant metaphor: YouTubers are not "Creators" but Creations.

 There is no perfectly clean delineation between the different portions of Figure 1; indeed, my goal is to render any clean delineation implausible.
-But for the purposes of expression in a linear format, it is still necessary to divide up my analysis into the three systems.
-I will discuss each of these in the following sections, but not in a perfectly symmetrical fashion.
-My discussion of each system will bleed into others because each section will bring a distinct literature to bear.
+But for the purposes of expression in a linear format, it is still necessary to divide up my analysis into the three Systems.
+I will discuss each of these in the following chapters, but not in a perfectly symmetrical fashion.
+My discussion of each System will bleed into others because each chapter will bring a distinct literature to bear.
 We turn first to YouTube itself.